 ladders are also great but much heavier) telescopic Step ladder, because it’s another handy device and it looks good in my trunk :-).

 There weren’t that many choices on the market, the only manufacturer offering such design was “TELESTEPS®”, and the Telescopic COMBI LADDER became my only option (mine is a 10S model, TELESTEPS® telescopic COMBI LADDER combination step, extension and adjustable ladder, 8.5 feet step ladder height 12 feet extension ladder climbing height, closed dimensions – 31.1″ x 8.7″ x 24″, weight 34lbs).

 I’ve been using this telescopic step ladder extensively for a few years already, and I love it!
 If your storage space is not limited, you can get regular step ladder for just a fraction of a cost of this one (slightly below $300.00 to over $400.00 depending on model and dealer), but if you like gadgets, or simply need one and have no storage space for a full size – this is your answer.

-Important thing I would recommended if you get this telescopic step ladder (Combi Ladder), close the sections individually or be very careful when using release-rings under the bottom steps to collapse entire ladder at once.
+if you get this telescopic step ladder (Combi Ladder), close the sections individually or be very careful when using release-rings under the bottom steps to collapse entire ladder at once.
 It is a light weight aluminum, but all sections coming down at once will do a lot of damage if part of your hand is trapped between the steps.
 You just have to follow simple safety guidelines from the manufacturer and it should serve you for years.

 This article was written by Dariusz Rudnicki